-- 1. Once an adult has satisfied all the requirements for membership of their Branch they will be issued with a Certificate of Adult Membership.
+Once an adult has satisfied all the requirements for membership of their Branch they will be issued with a Certificate of Adult Membership.
 Adults undertaking their initial Proficiency Training will be designated Trainee Leaders, which authorises a limited role under supervision.
-Upon completion of initial training, Trainees will be issued a Certificate of Proficiency in Youth Program, if applying for appointment in a role within a Unit, or in Program Support, if applying for a Leader of Adult appointment. - 2.
-Appointment occurs with the issue of a Certificate of Adult Appointment to all adults in specific leader roles.
-Adults in nonuniformed roles may be issued a Certificate of Appointment according to Branch rules. - 3.
-All Leader in Charge roles (including Section Leaders, Group Leaders and above Group roles) require a training achievement of the Wood Badge and/or Scouting Leadership Training in the section/position to which the Leader is appointed (or being appointed to). - 4.
-All Assistant roles (including Assistant Section Leaders and Assistant Group Leaders) require a minimum training achievement of Proficiency Basic Training in the section to which the Leader is appointed (or being appointed to).
-Assistant Leaders should strive to achieve Wood Badge and/or Scouting Leadership Training in their section/position within three years of appointment. - 5.
+Upon completion of initial training, Trainees will be issued a Certificate of Proficiency in Youth Program, if applying for appointment in a role within a Unit, or in Program Support, if applying for a Leader of Adult appointment.

+- 2. Appointment occurs with the issue of a Certificate of Adult Appointment to all adults in specific leader roles.
+Adults in non-uniformed roles may be issued a Certificate of Appointment according to Branch rules. - 3.
+All Leader in Charge roles (including Section Leaders, Group Leaders and above Group roles) require a training achievement of the Wood Badge and Scouting Leadership Training. - 4.
+All Assistant roles (including Assistant Section Leaders and Assistant Group Leaders) require a minimum training achievement of Certificate of Proficiency relevant to the role to which the Leader is appointed (or being appointed to).
+Assistant Leaders should strive to achieve Wood Badge and/or Scouting Leadership Training in their section/position in line with their annual Individual Adult Volunteer Plan discussion but not exceeding three years from appointment. - 5.
 Where either of these standards has not been met, the Leader's appointment is to be designated as "Provisional".